tfabris/BlueGigaEmpeg/README.md

 the BlueGigaEmpeg enclosure.

 When first plugging the Arduino into the computer, it may need to install device driver files for the USB/serial connection to the Arduino.
-This will be an FTDI USB UART driver.
-In theory, the installer for the Arduino IDE should have taken care of this for you, but if not, you can install the FTDI USB driver from the FTDI web site.
-A link to the FTDI drivers is found in the [Prerequisites](#prerequisites) section of this document.
+In theory, the installer for the Arduino IDE should have taken care of installing these drivers for you.
+If not, search for help documents online about getting drivers for the Arduino Mega 2560 chip working.

 Run the Arduino IDE.
 In its "Tools" menu, select the "Board" menu and choose "Arduino/Genuino Mega or Mega 2560".
 Then use the "Tools" menu to select